-|Tagged Image File Format (.tif) will either be uncompressed or compressed.
+Images taken with a digital camera (raster) can be exported in few ways; as the RAW data file, an in-camera processed TIFF or as an in-camera processed JPEG file.
+The RAW format generated by a digital camera is proprietary to the camera manufacturer.
+Tagged Image File Format (.tif) will either be uncompressed or compressed.
 An uncompressed TIFF will retain the original detail but because it has received in-camera processing it will not retain the exact data as captured by the light sensitive chip.
 A compressed TIFF will sacrifice detail as a result of the compression process.

-Joint Photographic Experts Group JPEG Interchange Format File (lossy compression) (.jpg)||The JPEG is a compressed file which has undergone lossy compression.
+Joint Photographic Experts Group JPEG Interchange Format File (lossy compression) (.jpg) is a compressed file which has undergone lossy compression.
 This means that detail will have been sacrificed during the compression process.
 You will be able to convert a JPEG to a TIFF but you will not retrieve the data sacrificed during the JPEG compression process.